Photo-induced superconducting diode effect via chiral cavity modes: Abstract

 \section{Abstract}

-Time reversal symmetry breaking is an important piece in controlling nonreciprocal responses which are crucial in advancing the utility of quantum materials in device operations.
-Here, we propose cavity control of superconducting diode-like nonreciprocities where time reversal breaking is achieved via chirality of the cavity modes.
-With twisted bilayer graphene (TBG) as an example, we demonstrate the general principles of cavity control of band dispersion and geometry using chiral microwave photons which are valid for modes in a split-ring resonator or for modes emulated on a qubit lattice.
-In particular, we show that time reversal breaking by chiral modes enables superconducting diode-like nonlinearities in TBG by valley polarized states and their skewed quantum geometry.
-Strikingly, we find sizeable nonreciprocities at par with those obtained in magnetic field trained TBG Jospephson junction devices.
-The cavity control of superconducting nonreciprocities offers non-invasive means of exploring new functionalities in quantum circuits with in-situ implementation.
-This can serve as an important contribution to the toolbox for nonreciprocal models in circuit quantum electrodynamics to be harnessed for quantum computing and sensing.
+Time reversal symmetry breaking is an important facet of controlling nonreciprocal responses.
+Here, we propose a method of photo-control over superconducting diode-like nonreciprocities, where time reversal symmetry breaking is achieved via photon exchange with chiral cavity modes.
+We reveal the origin of the nonreciprocal superconducting response as the embedding of chirality in a many-body ground state through photon induced orbital magnetization.
+With twisted bilayer graphene (TBG) as an example, we demonstrate the general principles of photo-control of diode responses, which are valid for a wide range of superconductors and cavity designs.
+The cavity control of superconducting nonreciprocities, particularly in the microwave regime, offers a non-invasive means of exploring new functionalities in quantum circuits with ultrafast switching and on-chip integration.
+This control method can serve as an important contribution to the toolbox for nonreciprocal models in circuit quantum electrodynamics, primed to be harnessed for scalable and modular quantum devices.

-Superconducting diode-like nonlinearities stand at a pivotal moment, much like the semiconducting counterpart did a century ago.
-Given the extensive use of superconductors in modern quantum architecture, these nonlinearities have potential to revolutionize technology and open new frontiers in superconducting electronics~\cite{braginski2019superconductor,wendin2017quantum,blais2021circuit,schegolev2021superconducting}.
-There are extensive efforts to utilize them for practical use, e.g., realization of superconducting rectifiers in quantum circuits~\cite{ingla2024highly,castellani2024superconducting}, spintronics~\cite{strambini2022superconducting}, scalable devices~\cite{hou2023ubiquitous,davydova2022universal,lyu2021superconducting} and high temperature diode response in anomalous cuprate junctions~\cite{ghosh2024high}.
-In recent times, significant attention has been dedicated to exploring the fundamentals of diode-like nonreciprocities in superconductors, and a number of underlying microscopic mechanisms have been revealed~\cite{nadeem2023superconducting}.
-These include vortex dynamics in CsV$_3$Sb$_5$~\cite{wu2022nonreciprocal}, Rashba spin orbit coupling in [Nb/V/Ta]$_n$ heterostructures~\cite{ando2020observation,miyasaka2021observation,kawarazaki2022magnetic} and valley polarized states in twisted graphene heterostructures~\cite{de2021gate,diez2023symmetry,lin2022zero}.
-Overall, these nonlienarities have been identified as a novel class of magnetoelectric phenomena requiring inversion ($\mathcal{I}$) and time reversal symmetry ($\mathcal{T}$) breaking~\cite{nagaosa2024nonreciprocal}.